SlimIO/Config/README.md

 - Reactive with observable key(s)
 - Safe with [JSON Schema](https://json-schema.org/) validation

+## Requirements
+Node.js version 10 and upper are required to run this project. **We do not provide support** for previous versions.

 ## Getting Started

 This package is available in the Node Package Repository and can be easily installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or [yarn](https://yarnpkg.com).